Mariners manufacture win in ninth inning, avoid extra innings in Texas

-ARLINGTON, Texas — On a sweltering, ruin-your-shirt night featuring the dug-in Texas heat of August in all its glory, neither the Mariners nor Rangers — two teams playing out the string — wanted to push into extra innings.
-Besides the heat, Seattle’s bullpen was torched from the three-game series with the Yankees and the Rangers didn’t arrive back from their road trip until 5 a.m.
-Thursday morning.
+Aug.
+30-- Aug.
+30--ARLINGTON, Texas -- On a sweltering, ruin-your-shirt night featuring the dug-in Texas heat of August in all its glory, neither the Mariners nor Rangers -- two teams playing out the string -- wanted to push into extra innings.
+Besides the heat, the Mariners' bullpen was torched from the three-game series with the Yankees, and the Rangers didn't return from their road trip until 5 a.m.
+Thursday.

 Nine would be just fine.

-And it was the Mariners that deftly executed in the ninth inning, manufacturing the go-ahead run and adding an insurance run for an eventual 5-3 victory over Texas.
+The Mariners deftly executed in the ninth inning, manufacturing the go-ahead run and adding an insurance run for an eventual 5-3 victory over Texas.

-After dropping three in a row to the Yankees at home, the Mariners started the 10-game road trip with a win over a Rangers’ team that is in a similar rebuild mode this season.
+After dropping three in a row to the Yankees at home, the Mariners started the 10-game road trip with a win over a Rangers team in a similar rebuilding mode.

-In a season about opportunity and development, part of that growth is learning how to execute when asked in specific situations — like manufacturing a run instead of waiting for home run that may never come.
+In a season about opportunity and development, part of that growth is learning how to execute in specific situations -- like manufacturing a run instead of waiting for a home run that might never come.

-Tied at 3-3 in the top of the ninth, Dee Gordon led off with a single and stole second base, Mallex Smith worked a walk and J.P.
-Crawford executed a perfect sacrifice bunt to move the runners into scoring position.
-While Servais doesn’t believe in using the sac bunt often, this is one of those times.
+Tied at 3-3 in the top of the ninth, Dee Gordon led off with a single and stole second base.
+Mallex Smith worked a walk, and J.P.
+Crawford executed a perfect sacrifice bunt to move the runners to second and third.
+While Servais doesn't believe in using the sac bunt often, this was one of those times.
+Crawford was thinking the same.

 "Even if they didn't give me the bunt, I was going to bunt because it's the right play," Crawford said.
 "I wanted to give my teammates a chance to score and win the game by getting them into scoring position."